timothyleejin/tp/docs/UserGuide.md

 * When you perform the action of editing the skills, the existing skills of the person will all be removed and replaced with your skills input i.e adding of skills is not cumulative.
 * You can remove a person’s skills by typing `s/` without specifying any skills after it.
 * Each event **must** have only one corresponding role.
 You cannot edit an event or role only.
-* When editing an event and the corresponding role, the existing events and roles will all be removed and replaced with your new event and role input i.e adding of events and roles is not cumulative.
+* When editing an event and its corresponding role, the existing events and roles will all be removed and replaced with your new event and role input i.e adding of events and roles is not cumulative.
-* You can add multiple events and roles, but ensure that the `ev/EVENT` and its corresponding `r/ROLE` are beside each other.
+* You can add one or more event-role pairs, but ensure that each `ev/EVENT` and its corresponding `r/ROLE` are **beside each other**.
+* Duplicate contacts with the same name, phone number, email, and telegram handle are not allowed.

 **Parameters:** <br>
 `INDEX`: Index number of person in contact list. <br>
 `n/NAME`: Name of the person. <br>
-`p/PHONE_NUMBER`: Phone number of the person. <br>
+`p/PHONE`: Phone number of the person. <br>
 `e/EMAIL`: Email address of the person. <br>
-`t/TELEGRAM_HANDLE`: Telegram handle of the person. <br>
+`t/TELEGRAM`: Telegram handle of the person. <br>
 `ev/EVENT`: Event of the person. <br>
 `r/ROLE`: Role of the person. <br>
 `s/SKILL`: Skill of the person. <br>